rei2hu/ieditor/README.md

 cat ./reimu.png | ieditor > ./editedreimu.png
 ```

 Editing a screenshot from `grim`, modifying it, and then uploading it to `imgur`.
+See [this script](https://github.com/rei2hu/random_stuff/blob/master/swayshot)
 ```
 slurp | grim -g - - | ieditor | curl --request POST \
   --url https://api.imgur.com/3/image \